harrycresswell/hc/content/page/about.md

 - [In Detail – Visual interviews with jewellery collectors and influencers](https://indtl.com/). *I co-founded and continue to work on In Detail with jewellery expert [Beanie Major](http://blake-ldn.com/journal/2016/11/8/blake-woman-beanie-major).*
 - [On Display – International fashion week reportage](http://ondsply.co/).
 _This was a project I pursued from 2013 - 2016.
 It took me from New York, to London, then onto Milan and finally Paris for 2 months of the year._
-- [Dark Sky](https://soundcloud.com/harrycresswell). _For the past few years i've created all the artwork for Dark Sky's releases_.
+- [Dark Sky](https://soundcloud.com/harrycresswell). _Collaboration with Electronic music duo Dark Sky.
+I create all their artwork, which you can see over on my Soundcloud page._

 ## How I made this site